kurt-krueckeberg/dactyl_manuform_5x6_2/README.md

 ## Description of  `Dactyl/Manuform 5x6 2` Keyboard Problem

 Four (of the five) left-hand side thumb keys do not work correctly.
 Their key mappings are wrong.
-Tehy differ from those displayed by the Via Configurator.
+They differ from those displayed by the Via Configurator.

 The actual key mappings do not match those shown by the Via application's Configurator.